World Plants Logo

 Pests

 Spider mites may be an occasional problem in hot summers.
 Recently Boxwood blight has become a major problem both in Europe and most of North America.
 The fungus Cylindrocladium buxicola causes leaf spots, defoliation and even extensive die-back.
 The disease can be spread by water splash, tools and footwear and can survive for up to six years in the soil.
 It thrives in moist, humid environments but is killed when exposed to temperatures in excess of 33 �C for at least a week.
-The disease also affects Pachysandra, Sarocococca and Buxus balearica, sinica, macowanii, microphylla, bodinieri, glomerata, harlandii, sempervirens and riparia.
+The disease also affects Pachysandra, Sarcococca and Buxus balearica, sinica, macowanii, microphylla, bodinieri, glomerata, harlandii, sempervirens and riparia.

 Habitat